Seabourn Venture

 Seabourn Venture is an ultra-luxury expedition cruise ship operated by Seabourn Cruise Line.
-The ship's hull was built built by the CIMAR Shipyard in San Giorgio di Nogaro and outfitted at T. Mariotti in Genoa.
+The ship's hull was built by the CIMAR Shipyard in San Giorgio di Nogaro and outfitted at T. Mariotti in Genoa.
 Its keel was laid in December 2019 and in March 2021 the hull was towed to Genoa to be completed.
-Sea trials began in April 2022 and the ship was delivered to Seabourn Cruise Line in June 2022.
+Sea trials began in April 2022 and the ship was delivered to Seabourn Cruise Line on 28 June 2022 in Genoa.
 It is Carnival Corporation's first expedition cruise ship.

 Ship features

 Seabourn Venture can carry 264 passengers in 132 cabins.